LLNL/MDAS/README.md

     plotting/
         Directory contains scripts to produce individual manuscript figure files.

-Note that scripts write to data/mlmodels/, data/predictions/ and data/tuning/.
-These directories should be created before executing run_ml.py and tune_ml.py.
-Figures are saved to figures/ in both pdf and png format.
+Note that scripts write to `data/mlmodels/`, `data/predictions/`, and `data/tuning/`.
+These directories should be created before executing `run_ml.py` and `tune_ml.py`.
+Figures are saved to `figures/` in both pdf and png format.

 After selecting ML parameters (informed by output from `tune_ml.py`) `run_ml.py` is used to train and execute ML predictions.
 The `plotting/` directory then contains the files to produce individual manuscript figures.

 ### Data Description

-Data that accompanies this software are derived from other publicly available datasets (see references and URLS below).
+Data that accompanies this software are derived from other publicly available datasets (see the accompanying publication or dataset on Zenodo for details).
 The data is principally composed of maps of temperature trends and values of area averaged temperature trends.
 We also include some data used in figures, including a dictionary of the markers and colors used for each climate model in figures and the effective climate sensitivity values derived from Zelinka et al. (2020).
 The data is organized into three main directories:

     trendmaps/
         cesm2bb_ttt_trendmaps.pickle